DMH-biodatasci/SegMantX/README.md

 ## Quick start

 Below we show two examples running SegMantX on the test dataset towards the (I.) duplication detection by chaining local alignments from self-sequence alignment and (II.) sequence comparison by chaining local alignments from sequence alignment.
-For a detailed description, manual, input and output data of individual modules visit:

 ### I. Workflow towards duplication detection